stewcee/maven-test/readme.md

 Maven Command Options:

-Running 'mvn clean' will get us back to only the source Java and the 'pom.xml':
+Running 'mvn clean' will get us back to only the source Java files and the 'pom.xml':

     marketo$ mvn clean --quiet
     marketo$ ack -a -f